cds-snc/design-research-handbook/_pages/en/research-best-practices/privacy.md

 - Good-to-have answers:
     - What technologies will we use?
     - How will we record and store findings?
-    - How sensitive is the data we will collected?
+    - How sensitive is the data we will collect?
 How will we obscure the personal information?
-    - How will collect and store consent?
+    - How will we collect and store consent?

 #### Refining your target audience
 - Critical questions to answer: